cms-analysis/flashggFinalFit/Signal/README.md

 ```
 python RunSignalScripts.py --inputConfig {config_file}.py --mode {mode} --modeOpts "{list of options for specific mode}" --jobOpts "{list of options for job submission}"
 ```
-To simply print the job scripts without submitting then add the option: `--printOnly`
+To simply print the job scripts without submitting then add the option: `--printOnly`.
+You can then go to the respective `outdir_{ext}/{mode}/jobs` directory to run the individual scripts locally (great for testing and debugging!)

 ## Signal F-test

 Test for determining the optimal number of gaussians to use in signal model.
-If you want to use Double Crystal Ball (DCB) + Gaussian function for the models then you can skip the F-test.
+If you want to use the Double Crystal Ball (DCB) + Gaussian function for the models then you can skip the F-test.

 ```
 python RunSignalScripts.py --inputConfig config_test_2016.py --mode fTest